rukman7/car-parking-system-implementation/README.md

 # car-parking-system-implementation

-step to run the program
+steps to run the program

 1. clone the repository
 2. change the file path in main program (same input file is in root directory with name parkingSystem.txt)